 Can Motorists Convicted Of DWI Have Their Conviction Removed From MVC Records?

-New Jersey does not permit the expungement (removal) of DWI convictions from an individual's record.
+New Jersey does not permit the removal of DWI convictions from an individual's record.
 If the motorist has a driver's license they will continue to operate an automobile.
 The individual may receive another DWI charge five or ten years from the date of the first violation.
-If convicted of a future DWI, the driver's prior DWI conviction will be applied for sentencing purposes.
+If convicted of a future DWI, then the driver's prior DWI conviction will be applied for sentencing purposes.

 DWI is a Quasi-Criminal Offense